scottvcaputo/MountainCarDQN/README.md

 ## Inspiration

 - After completing several courses and specializations in machine learning and deep learning, I was interested in applying these concepts to better understand all that goes into the implementation of a model.
-I found much of the information across the web to primiarily be done in older framework versions like Tensorflow 1 and Keras.
-Being that I wanted to create a future for myself in the field, I was more interested in the most recent versions of the framework and chose to dedicate my time to Tensorflow 2 and Pytorch.
+I found much of the information across the web to primarily be done in older framework versions in Tensorflow 1 and Keras, or Pytorch.
+Being that I wanted to create a future for myself in the field, I was more interested in the most recent and cutting-edge versions of the framework and chose to dedicate my time to Tensorflow 2 and Pytorch.

 - This model was written in Python using the Tensorflow 2 framework, with Tensorflow-Keras as the backend API, which was incorporated to build the DQN neural network.

-- The parameters, hyperparameters, and play file structure were determined using several pre-existing Mountain Car repositories.
+- The parameters, hyperparameters, and play file structure were determined using several pre-existing Mountain Car repositories as a reference.

 ## Parameters and Hyperparameters

-- evnironment = MountainCar-v0
+- environment = MountainCar-v0
 - gamma = 0.99
 - epsilon = 1
 - epsilon decay = 0.05